Student Research

 For many of the work carried out by us there is no prefabricated task but we assign them individually: After your inquiry we can find a task in a personal conversation that fits your interests.
 Contact us – contact information of the respective contact persons can be found on the pages about our research fields.

 In individual cases we also supervise bachelor and master theses in cooperation with our partners from industry.
-Prerequisites for the performance of such work can be found in this summary (opens in new tab).
+Prerequisites for the performance of such work can be found in this summary (PDF file) (opens in new tab).
 If you are planning an external thesis please contact us with sufficient lead time so that we can review your request.

 ADPs/ ARPs are usually carried out in a team of 4 to 8 students and with a task set in cooperation with one of our partners from industry.
 You can contact us as a team or as an individual in response to our calls for proposals presented above.
 Contact information can be found in the respective calls for proposals.